This course is open for applications.

 - Engineering Mathematics

-In Year 2 you will gain more in-depth understanding of Robotics as a subject, and will work with fellow students to design and build your own mobile robot to compete against your classmates.
+In Year two, you will gain more in-depth understanding of Robotics as a subject and work with fellow students to design and build your own mobile robot to compete against your classmates.
 You will learn the theory and practice of precision control of robots, how robot software systems and artificial intelligence integrate, and how to make complex electronic systems communicate with each other.

 You will study the following compulsory modules: